Search

 What Are The Signs of Clubfoot?

-One major sign of clubfoot is when one of the affected feet is smaller than normal and turned inward, This means at resting, the sole of the foot is facing inward or downward, Other signs include a tight Achilles tendon, where the back of the ankle is tight causing the foot to turn inward.
-This is harder to know as the child will not be able to articulate where the tightness is.
-The last sign is stiffness, making it difficult to move the foot across a normal range of motion.
+One major sign of clubfoot is when one of the affected feet is smaller than normal and turned inward.
+This means that at rest, the sole of the foot is facing inward or downward.
+Other signs include a tight Achilles tendon, where the back of the ankle is tight, causing the foot to turn inward.
+This is harder to know, as the child will not be able to articulate where the tightness is.
+The last sign is stiffness, which makes it difficult to move the foot through a normal range of motion.

 In most cases, clubfoot is diagnosed during a prenatal ultrasound.
 The doctor can tell from the scans that there is a deformity and develop an action plan.
-Eighty percent of all clubfeet cases are diagnosed by 24 weeks.
-Sometimes, the condition may only be evident after birth, and in those cases, a physical examination should be performed.
+Eighty percent of all clubfoot cases are diagnosed by 24 weeks.
+Sometimes the condition may only become evident after birth; in such cases, a physical examination should be performed.
 In rare cases, an X-ray or CT scan may be used to ascertain the precise issue.

 How Can Clubfoot Be Treated?

-The treatment for clubfoot can begin soon after birth while the child’s bones, muscles, and ligaments are still malleable and flexible.
+The treatment for clubfoot can begin soon after birth, while the child’s bones, muscles, and ligaments are still malleable.
 A few options are available, some more invasive and others less so.
 Regardless of the intervention strategy, acting quickly for the best outcomes is key.
 Clubfoot can lead to severe long-term mobility issues and discomfort if left unattended.

 The most common solution is the Ponseti method.
-This method aims to correct the alignment through a cast or brace while doing regular stretching exercises.
-Gentle stretching helps the foot learn what the correct position should be.
+This method aims to correct alignment using a cast or brace while performing regular stretching exercises.
+Gentle stretching helps the foot learn its correct position.
 A brace is often worn after this to reinforce the correction and prevent the issue from resurfacing.
-The entirety of this process usually lasts between two to three months.
+The entire process usually lasts between two and three months.

 In some cases, the deformity may be too severe for the Ponseti method.
-In these cases, surgery may be necessary to release the tight tendons, like the Achilles tendon, or reposition a bone within the foot.
-This can help correct the alignment of the foot.
+In these cases, surgery may be necessary to release tight tendons, such as the Achilles tendon, or to reposition a bone within the foot.
+This can help correct foot alignment.

 What Causes Clubfoot?